Somsubhra/somsubhra.github.io/_posts/2016-11-08-getting-started-with-libvirt-installation.md

 libvirt has an API in [C](https://libvirt.org/html/index.html) for development.
 It also has bindings in other languages like [python](https://libvirt.org/python.html), [perl](http://search.cpan.org/dist/Sys-Virt/), [ocaml](http://libvirt.org/ocaml/), [ruby](http://libvirt.org/ruby/), [java](https://libvirt.org/java.html), [Go](https://github.com/rgbkrk/libvirt-go), [PHP](https://libvirt.org/php.html) and [C#](https://libvirt.org/csharp.html).

-Let's start with installing libvirt first.
+Let's start off with installing libvirt first.
 Since the workstations I use are ArchLinux and OSX, I will stick to these two platforms only (the installation instructions for other platforms are easily available).

 On ArchLinux, you can install libvirt with a KVM backend by installing the following packages